Menu

 Why is it reported? #

 A match arm comparison always evaluates to true, which means all subsequent arms are unreachable.
-In the example above, since $value is always 1, the first arm ($value === 1) always matches, making the remaining arms dead code.
+In the example above, $flag is always true, so the first arm always matches when compared to the match subject true, making the remaining arms dead code.

 How to fix it #